rnieblesealo/niko/README.md

 **Raylib doesn't return you a list of keys currently being pressed...
 Just the latest one :/**

 Everything's fucked, I'll come back to this later lol :P

+---

+After walking away for a while ive decided that we are all going to die anyways so well just do an observer and hard-bind input message to specific key

+Quick and dirty but fuck it we dont need more

+There will be enum actions (e.g. JUMP, PAUSE, etc) Upon receiving input, INPUT_MANAGER will run a callback on registered game object observers with the action enum corresponding to user input as param
+The callback owner is responsible for interpreting this input as needed

+Pros: Easy as fuck
+Cons: No support for key rebinding (but I think it could be done quite easily)